 Vitamin A belongs to the fat soluble vitamins.
-Its active form is present only in animal tissues meanwhile the pro-vitamin, beta-carotene is present in plant tissues.
+Its active form is present only in animal tissues meanwhile the see pro-vitamin, beta-carotene is present in plant tissues.
 Beta carotene is made up of two beta ionone rings which are connected by a polyprenoid chain.
 Theoretically, one molecule of beta carotene can give rise to two molecules of vitamin A but it may produce only one in biological systems.

 All the compounds with vitamin A activity are known as Retinoids.
 These are polyisoprenoid compounds having a beta-ionone ring system.
-Retinol (vitamin A alcohol), retinal (vitamin A aldehyde) and retinoic acid (vitamin A acid) are three different compounds with vitamin A activities.
+Retinol (vitamin A alcohol), retinal (vitamin A aldehyde) and get link retinoic acid (vitamin A acid) are three different compounds with vitamin A activities.

-Retinal may be reduced to retinol by the enzyme retinal reductase.
+Retinal may be reduced to retinol by the enzyme go site retinal reductase.
 The reaction is readily reversible.
 Retinal is also oxidized to retinoic acid, which cannot be converted back to the other forms.
 The side chain contains alternate double bonds, and hence many isomers are possible.
 The all-trans variety of retinal, also called vitamin A1 is most common as for Vitamin A2, it is found in fish oils and has an extra double bond in the ring.
 Biologically important compound is 11-cis-retinal

 The major site for Vitamin A absorption is the Intestine.
 The absorption is along with other fats and requires bile salts.
 In the intestine, Beta carotene is cleaved by a di-oxygenase in order to form retinal which is then reduced to retinol by an enzyme (NADH or NADPH dependent retinal reductase) present in the intestinal mucosa.